reaktor/purescript-workshop/exercise4/README.md

-# Exercise #4: Generic type classes
+# Exercise #4: The Network is Calling for Monads

 ## Task

-It turns out you don't need to write type classes instances by hand in some cases.
-* Rewrite the `Show` instances in the previous exercise to use `Generic` deriving based on [the examples here](https://github.com/purescript/purescript-generics-rep/blob/master/test/Main.purs).

-Useful packages: `purescript-generics-rep`
+* Fetch the story data from the Hacker News API.
+A list of story IDs is provided.

+You will need the `purescript-affjax` library to do the AJAX request.

 ## Topics
-* Generic deriving
+* Using the Aff monad
+* Using Affjax for network calls